 From as early as the 1960s, the

-Department of Medical Biophysics has run a Summer Student programme for undergraduate
+Department of Medical Biophysics has run a Summer Student program for undergraduate

 students in the physical and biological sciences interested in interdisciplinary

 medical research.
 This program provides an opportunity for students to

 gain experience in medical research.
 For the Department of Medical Biophysics,

 the program functions as an important mechanism for recruiting incoming